spoilnomore/ShelfLife/Project_overview.md

-# Project Overview: ShelfLife

-## 1. Introduction
-ShelfLife is a user-friendly application designed to help users track the expiration dates of their items, such as food, medicine, and other perishable goods.
-The project leverages modern web technologies to provide a seamless user experience.

----

-## 2. Requirements
-### Functional Requirements
-1. Users can create an account and log in securely.
-2. Items can be added, edited, or deleted from the inventory.
-3. Expiration dates are tracked, with reminders sent via notifications.

-### Non-functional Requirements
-1. The app should respond within 2 seconds under normal load.
-2. It should support at least 10,000 active users simultaneously.

----

-## 3. Architecture
-ShelfLife employs the following architecture:
-- **Frontend**: Vue.js framework for dynamic and responsive UI.
-- **Backend**: Flask for handling API requests and database interactions.
-- **Database**: PostgreSQL for storing user data and item information.
-- **Testing**: A QA framework with automated unit and integration tests.
-- **CI/CD**: Continuous Integration with GitHub Actions.

----

-## 4. Features
-1. **Inventory Management**:
-   - Add items with details like name, category, and expiration date.
-   - Edit or delete items as needed.

-2. **Notifications**:
-   - Reminders for items nearing expiration.
-   - Customizable notification settings.

-3. **Analytics**:
-   - View trends in expired vs. consumed items.
-   - Categorized insights into inventory usage.

----

-## 5. Development Breakdown
-### Contributions
-- **Frontend**:
-  - Developed by Tomas Chavarria using Vue.js and Bootstrap.
-  - Integrated icons using Font Awesome.

-- **Backend**:
-  - Mikhail Vorotnikov implemented the Flask-based API logic.
-  - Includes features like secure authentication and optimized database queries.

-- **Testing**:
-  - Led by Alejandro, focusing on creating a robust QA framework.
-  - Debugged database integration and API routes.

-- **Documentation**:
-  - README updates and comprehensive project documentation by Alejandro.

----

-## 6. Deployment
-The project is containerized using Docker for easy deployment.
-GitHub Actions ensure continuous integration and deployment with minimal manual intervention.

----

-## 7. Future Improvements
-1. Add multilingual support for a global user base.
-2. Include a mobile version for better accessibility.
-3. Implement AI-based predictions for item expiration trends.
+Project Overview: ShelfLife
+1. Introduction
+ShelfLife is a user-friendly, innovative application designed to assist users in efficiently tracking the expiration dates of their personal items, including food, medicine, and other perishable goods.
+With ShelfLife, users can ensure timely consumption, reduce waste, and maintain a well-organized inventory.
+The project leverages cutting-edge web technologies to provide a seamless and intuitive user experience.

+The goal of ShelfLife is to bridge the gap between manual inventory management and automated solutions.
+By incorporating reminders, analytics, and a robust architecture, ShelfLife not only simplifies day-to-day tracking but also introduces features that encourage sustainable consumption habits.
+The project emphasizes accessibility, scalability, and performance to cater to a diverse user base, ranging from individuals to small businesses.

+2. Requirements
+Functional Requirements
+Users must be able to register, log in, and log out securely using encrypted authentication mechanisms.
+The application must allow users to add items to their inventory with fields such as:
+Name
+Category (e.g., food, medicine)
+Expiration date
+Quantity
+Notes
+Users must be able to edit or delete existing items in the inventory.
+The application must send timely reminders for items approaching their expiration date.
+Users should be able to customize notification preferences (e.g., email, SMS, or in-app).
+The application must include a search and filter feature to help users sort and find items easily.
+Non-functional Requirements
+The app should maintain a response time of fewer than 2 seconds under normal load.
+The application must support at least 10,000 active users concurrently without performance degradation.
+The system should ensure data integrity and security by employing:
+Encrypted database storage
+Role-based access control
+The UI must be responsive and adaptive for use on both desktop and mobile devices.
+The application should be deployable across various environments using Docker containers.
+3. Architecture
+ShelfLife’s architecture is designed to be modular, scalable, and maintainable.
+The application employs a three-tier architecture:

+Frontend:

+Developed using Vue.js to create dynamic and responsive user interfaces.
+Integration with Bootstrap for a clean, consistent design.
+Font Awesome icons enhance visual clarity and improve the user experience.
+Backend:

+Flask serves as the core framework for API development, providing endpoints for user actions, inventory management, and notifications.
+Implements secure authentication using libraries like Flask-Security.
+Database:

+PostgreSQL serves as the database, optimized for structured and efficient storage of user data and inventory items.
+Includes features like indexing for faster search queries.
+Testing:

+A comprehensive QA framework built using Pytest ensures the reliability of individual components and the overall system.
+Automated tests for API endpoints, database transactions, and UI interactions.
+Continuous Integration/Continuous Deployment (CI/CD):

+GitHub Actions is used to automate the build and deployment pipeline.
+Docker containers streamline environment consistency across development, testing, and production.
+4. Features
+Inventory Management
+Users can add, edit, and delete items in their inventory.
+Categorization of items by type (e.g., food, medicine).
+Real-time updates to the inventory display as changes are made.
+Notifications
+Customizable reminders for items approaching expiration.
+Notifications sent via email, SMS, or in-app alerts based on user preference.
+Dashboard widgets summarizing critical items requiring attention.
+Analytics
+Visual trends showing expired vs. consumed items over time.
+Categorized insights into inventory usage for different item types.
+Detailed statistics on waste reduction achieved through timely reminders.
+5. Development Breakdown
+Frontend
+Contributions:
+Developed by Tomas Chavarria using Vue.js.
+Implemented the inventory dashboard and user settings interface.
+Ensured responsiveness across devices using Bootstrap.
+Backend
+Contributions:
+Mikhail Vorotnikov implemented Flask API endpoints for CRUD operations.
+Integrated PostgreSQL for secure and efficient data storage.
+Added support for role-based access control and secure authentication.
+Testing
+Contributions:
+Led by Alejandro, who developed automated test suites for key modules.
+Performed manual debugging of database integration and front-end-backend communication issues.
+Identified and resolved over 30 critical bugs during QA.
+Documentation
+Contributions:
+Authored by Alejandro, including detailed README updates.
+Created diagrams illustrating system architecture and workflows.
+Prepared user guides for onboarding and system usage.
+6. Deployment
+ShelfLife is containerized using Docker, allowing consistent deployment across development, staging, and production environments.
+The CI/CD pipeline ensures:

+Automatic builds and tests upon each code push to the repository.
+Seamless deployment to staging and production servers.
+GitHub Actions facilitates integration with Docker Hub for image management, ensuring scalability and reliability.

+7. Future Improvements
+Planned Enhancements
+Localization: Add multilingual support for non-English-speaking users.
+Mobile Application: Develop a native mobile app for iOS and Android to improve accessibility.
+AI Integration:
+Implement predictive analytics to suggest optimal consumption patterns.
+Use machine learning to identify trends in user inventory data.
+Potential Features
+Integration with grocery delivery APIs for automated restocking suggestions.
+Advanced analytics dashboards for small businesses managing inventory.
+Support for team-based inventory management (e.g., for families or roommates).